pricenometry/api-docs/source/includes/_apiv1.md

 }
 ```

-Search products based on a query or key word.
+Search Products based on a query or key word.

 ### HTTP Request